Skip to next element

 Warning: This content is intended for adults of legal vaping age only.
 Vaping products contain nicotine, which is an addictive chemical.
 These products are not intended for use by minors, non-smokers, pregnant or breastfeeding women, people with heart conditions, high blood pressure, or asthma.
 Consult a physician if you have concerns about whether vaping products are appropriate for you.

-The Essential Components of a Vape Pen
+The Core Components of a Vape Pen

-The Storage Reservoir (The Tank or Pod)
+The Tank or Pod

 The Physics of Vaporization